 Like to sing and dance?
 Well, then put on your dancing shoes and come join the fun at Stagebridge- you’ll find classes in dance and movement as well.

-Our Spring Classes meet from April 3-June 16, 2017.
-Our Summer Classes meet from June 19-August 25, and our Performing Arts Camp meets July 10-14.
-Registration for Summer Classes and Camp opens on May 1 at 9:30am.
+Our Fall classes meet Monday-Friday, September 25-December 8; there are no classes the week of November 20-24.
+Registration for Fall 2017 classes is now open through the end of first week of classes, September 29.
 If you are interested in sitting in on one of our current classes, or would like more information, give us a call at 510-444-4755 or email email@example.com.

 Stagebridge's Fall 2017 singing and dance classes include: